-1. Remove the 3 Phillips M2.5×5.0 screws that secure the keyboard to the computer.

-2. Position the computer on its side with the display open.
-On the bottom of the computer, insert a tool into the access hole near the fan, and then push to disengage the keyboard from the top cover.
+- 1. Remove the 2 Phillips M2.5×5.0 screws that secure the keyboard to the computer (1). - Insert a tool into the access hole next to the fan in the bottom of the computer and push to disengage the keyboard from the top cover (2).

-- 3. Lift the top of the keyboard upward (1), and then rotate the keyboard (2) so you can access the cables and connectors underneath. - NOTE: A cable (or cables) connect the bottom of the keyboard to the system board.
+- 3. Lift the top of the keyboard upward, and then rotate the keyboard until it rests on the palm rest. - NOTE: A cable (or cables) connect the bottom of the keyboard to the system board.
 Make sure not to prematurely pull the cables out of the system board connector(s).

-- 4. If applicable, disconnect the backlight cable by lifting the ZIF connector latch (1), and then disconnecting the cable from the system board connector (2). - 5.
-Disconnect the keyboard cable by lifting the reverse ZIF connector latch (3), and then disconnect the keyboard cable from the system board (4). - 6.
-Remove the keyboard.
+- 4. If applicable, disconnect the backlight cable by lifting the ZIF connector latch (1), and then disconnect the cable from the system board (2). - 5.
+Disconnect the keyboard cable by lifting the reverse ZIF connector latch (3), and then disconnect the keyboard cable from the system board (4).

+Remove the keyboard (5).